 Related reading: Why Stainless Steel Rust & How to Prevent It From Rusting?

-Most of the corrosion damage of stainless steel is local corrosion damage, and the most common are intergranular corrosion (9%), pitting corrosion (23%) and stress corrosion (49%).
+Most of the corrosion damage experienced by stainless steel is localized corrosion, with the most common types being intergranular corrosion (9%), pitting corrosion (23%), and stress corrosion (49%).

 Stress corrosion cracking (SCC):

-It is a form of local corrosion that causes corrosion.
+It is a type of localized corrosion that results in corrosion.